johnbeve/PHI-696/Project-2/JCheung-P2-README.md

 The finite model property is important because it helps us understand big and complicated ideas by using just a few examples.
 It's like having a magic trick that lets us learn things faster and easier!

 Think of it like building with blocks again.
 If you have a lot of blocks, you might not know where to start or what to build.
 But if you have just a few blocks, you can build something simple and then add more blocks as you go.
 This helps you learn how to build bigger things over time.

 In the same way, the finite model property helps us start learning about big ideas with simple examples, and then we can build on that knowledge to understand more complex things.
 It's like a stepping stone that helps us get to where we want to go, and it's an important tool for learning and discovering new things.

-Looking at the bigger picture, the finite model property helps us see what is real and true with a few, small amount of steps, rather than taking steps forever.
+Looking at the bigger picture, the finite model property helps us see what is real and true in our model with a few, small amount of steps, rather than taking steps forever.
 Have you ever thought about what it would be like to have to keep on taking steps or building blocks forever?
 There is a word for that, it’s called infinity!
 Infinity goes on and on and never ever stops!

 The finite model property helps our thinking and proving things more efficient and effective.
 This just means we don’t have to do as much and we don’t have to work as hard to do a really good and awesome job when talking about what is real and true.

 **Why might this be unimportant?**

 The finite model property might be unimportant because if you did have to build something that went on for forever (infinity), then it would not be able to tell you what is real or true because the finite model property is limited; it can only use some steps to tell you what is real or true, it can only use a small amount of steps to build something.

 8. Following up on the preceding , explain the _tree model property_.
 Be sure to provide a simple example and explain when the property might be important, and when it is not so important.